piccolo-orm/piccolo_web/image/app/md/tutorials/playground/playground.md

 You can follow along with the tutorials without first learning advanced concepts like migrations.

-It's a nice place to experiment with querying / inserting / data using Piccolo, no matter what stage you're at.
+It's a nice place to experiment with querying / inserting / deleting data using Piccolo, no matter what stage you're at.

-<em>Each time you launch the playground it flushes out the existing tables and rebuilds them.</em>
+<em>Each time you launch the playground it flushes out the existing tables and rebuilds them, so don't use it for anything permanent!</em>

 ## Installing Postgres

-Unfortunately, Playground can't setup Postgres and the database for you, so we need to do that first.
+Playground requires Postgres to be running with the necessary database, so we need to do that first.

 ### Mac